dsohk/rancher-devsecops-workshop/docs/part-2.md

 Click `Save` button to save the Jenkins configuration settings.

-With this, we are ready to move to the [Step 3 - Build Your Jenkins pipelines](part-3.md)
+With this, we are ready to move to the [Step 3 - Build Your Jenkins pipelines to deploy spring-petclinic App](part-3.md)